edelvarden/material-fox-updated/README.md

 <h1 align="center">
-  MaterialFox UPDATED
+  🦊 MaterialFox UPDATED
 </h1>

 ![preview](assets/preview.png)

-## Overview
+## 📖 Overview

 MaterialFox UPDATED is a user CSS theme designed for the Firefox browser, inspired by material design.

-## Motivation
+## 🎯 Motivation

-The motivation behind creating this theme is my appreciation for material design, and the desire to bring this visually appealing style to the Firefox browser.
+This theme was created out of appreciation for material design and the desire to bring this visually appealing style to the Firefox browser.

-## Functionality
+## ⚙️ Functionality

-MaterialFox UPDATED overriding the default CSS with custom styles, utilizing the CSS `!important` rule.
+MaterialFox UPDATED overrides the default CSS with custom styles, utilizing the CSS `!important` rule.

-## Getting Started
+## 🚀 Getting Started

 To start using MaterialFox UPDATED, follow these steps:

 1. **Go to** the URL `about:config`.
-2. **Ensure** the following properties are set to `true`:
+2. **Ensure** the following preferences are `true`:

    - `toolkit.legacyUserProfileCustomizations.stylesheets`
    - `svg.context-properties.content.enabled`